kqu18/cse15l-lab-reports/lab3.md

 ## **grep -r**

 `-r`, which stands for 'recursion', is a useful command which allows us to search through all files recursively, looking for elements in files.
+This means that the search not only look for the keyword in the specified directory but also in all subdirectories and their contents.
 For example, we can use `grep -r "Lucayans"` to find the file where the word *Lucayans* have appeared.

 ```